Health education funding

 On 30 June 2023, the NHS published its Long Term Workforce Plan, which announced a planned increase in undergraduate student numbers for medicine and dentistry courses.
 The plan sets out proposed trajectories for growth in the number of doctors, dentists, nurses and other health professionals.

-On 1 October, we received a letter from the Minister for Skills, Apprenticeships and Higher Education and the Minister of State for Health and Secondary Care, providing us with sufficient additional funding to increase the maximum fundable limits for home students by 205 medical training places for the academic year 2024-25.
+On 1 October 2023, we received a letter from the Minister for Skills, Apprenticeships and Higher Education and the Minister of State for Health and Secondary Care, providing us with sufficient additional funding to increase the maximum fundable limits for home students by 205 medical training places for the academic year 2024-25.

-After consideration and engagement with the higher education sector, we have allocated these additional places to five universities:
+After consideration and engagement with the higher education sector, we allocated these additional places to five universities:

 Universities Increase to expected maximum medical intake for academic year 2024-25